 § C4-1.
 Deferral of adoption.
 [Amended 12-6-1983 by Res.
 No. 83-1; 2-6-1990 by Res.
-No. 90-3, repealed and reenacted with amendments 07/01/14 by Charter Amendment Res.
-2014-02, effective 08/20/14]
+No. 90-3, repealed and reenacted with amendments 07/01/14 by Res.
+2014-02, 12-6-2022 by Res.
+2022-05]

 No ordinance shall be passed at the meeting at which it is introduced.
-At any regular or special meeting of the Commissioners, held not less than six (6) nor more than sixty (60) days after the meeting at which an ordinance was introduced, it shall be passed, passed as amended, rejected or its consideration deferred to some specific future date.
-Any of the limitations and requirements of this section may be waived by affirmative votes of at least three (3) Commissioners for any ordinance.
+At any regular or Special Meeting of the Mayor and Commissioners, held not less than six (6) nor more than sixty (60) days after the meeting at which an ordinance was introduced, it shall be passed, passed as amended, rejected or its consideration deferred to some specific future date.
+Any of the limitations and requirements of this section may be waived by affirmative votes of at least three (3) members of the Mayor and Commissioners for any ordinance.

-- § C4-2.
+§ C4-2.
 Effective dates.
 [Amended 12-6-1983 by Res.
-No. 83-1, repealed and reenacted with amendments 07/01/14 by Charter Amendment Res.
-2014-02, effective 08/20/14] - A. Except as provided in subsections B., C. and D. of this section, an ordinance shall become effective at the expiration of twenty (20) calendar days following approval by the Commissioners. - B. An ordinance declared to be an emergency ordinance shall become effective on the date specified in the ordinance, but not until it has been approved by the Commissioners. - C. An ordinance that adopts the Town's annual budget shall become effective on the first day of the fiscal year to which the budget applies. - D. An ordinance that adopts an amendment to the Town's annual budget shall become effective on the date specified in the ordinance, or at the expiration of 20 calendar days following approval by the Commissioners if the ordinance does not specify a date. - § C4-3.
+No. 83-1, 07/01/14 by Res.
+2014-02, 12-6-2022 by Res.
+2022-05]

+- A. Except as provided in subsections B., C. and D. of this section, an ordinance shall become effective at the expiration of twenty (20) calendar days following approval by the Mayor and Commissioners. - B. An ordinance declared to be an emergency ordinance shall become effective on the date specified in the ordinance, but not until it has been approved by the Mayor and Commissioners. - C. An ordinance that adopts the Town's annual budget shall become effective on the first day of the fiscal year to which the budget applies.

+D. An ordinance that adopts an amendment to the Town's annual budget shall become effective on the date specified in the ordinance, or at the expiration of 20 calendar days following approval by the Mayor and Commissioners if the ordinance does not specify a date.

+§ C4-3.
 Public Notice.
 [Amended 6-5-12 by Charter Amendment Res.
-No 12-01, repealed and reenacted with amendments 07/01/14 by Charter Amendment Res.
-2014-02, effective 08/20/14]
+No 2012-01, 07/01/14 by Res.
+2014-02, 12-06-2022 by Res.
+2022-05]

-The Commissioners , by resolution, shall provide for the giving of Public Notice of a summary of ordinances adopted by the Commissioners.
+The Mayor and Commissioners, by resolution, shall provide for the giving of Public Notice of a summary of ordinances adopted by the Mayor and Commissioners.
 The resolution shall specify that Public Notice may be given in one or more media including, but not limited to, publication in a newspaper of general circulation in the town or in other print media distributed in the town, posting on the Town's internet website, and distribution by other electronic social media.
-The Commissioners may specify different types and amounts of public notice for different types of ordinances.
+The Mayor and Commissioners may specify different types and amounts of public notice for different types of ordinances.